blueworkforce/bluezero/src/b0_process_manager/README.md

 Ideally, each machine runs a Process Manager node.

-Additionally, a Process Manager HUB node is used to simplify the handling of connections and requests, as shown in the figure below:
+Additionally, a Process Manager HUB node is used to simplify the handling of connections and requests, as shown in the figure below (dotted arrow line indicates a node which spawns another node as a subprocess):

 ![Example network diagram using multiple Process Managers and a Process Manager HUB](../docs/process_manager.png)